Peter Wadewitz OAM | chair

-A fundamental aspect of Charlie’s current role is strategic planning and implementation of business development initiatives.
-Charlie has a Bachelor of Science majoring in Environmental Biology.
-Prior to SOILCO Charlie worked with a range of environmental, landscaping and horticultural businesses.
+A fundamental aspect of Charlies current role is strategic planning and implementation of business development initiatives.
+Prior to SOILCO, Charlie achieved tertiary qualifications in Science (Environmental Biology) UTS, and worked with a range of environmental, landscaping and horticultural businesses.

-Tim is the Operations Manager of Richgro Garden Products and has been with the company for 20 years.
+Tim is the Managing Director of Richgro Garden Products and has been with the company for 20 years.
 Tim was born into the organics recycling industry as a member of the family business, Richgro and has grown up with compost under his fingernails.

 Richgro manufacture a full range of garden products, of which many are based around compost.
 A large volume of Richgro’s compost is packaged for retail sale.
 Richgro also have a bulk division primarily supplying the Western Australia landscape industry with increasing distribution into the Horticulture and Agriculture markets.